 - Learn a programming language – As mentioned, learning a programming language is becoming a valuable skill for testers to have.
 It’s never too late to learn, but it’ll also be the biggest adjustment when adopting automation practices since it wasn’t previously needed for manual testing.
 In fact, learning to code will probably be one of the most difficult parts of learning test automation, as well.
 However, test automation is impossible without coding knowledge, so it will be something you need to know.
 We usually suggest starting with Python since it’s often easiest to pick up for beginners and there are countless resources for learning such as Treehouse or Codecademy.
 Additionally, other skills like XML, HTML, CSS, XPATH, and SOAP are often preferred.

 - Adopt the right tools and frameworks – You’ll make the process a lot easier on yourself if you use a combination of frameworks, open-source tools, and third-party tools for automation.
-Sorry to break it to you, but you can no longer only rely on your mouse and keyboard.
+Sorry to break it to you, but you can no longer solely rely on your mouse and keyboard.
 Selenium WebDriver will probably be the foundation of your automated testing efforts as it’s by far the most popular, which is convenient because you can use any of the new languages you learned.
 You can learn more about getting started with Selenium here.
 You’ll also want to familiarize yourself with testing frameworks like Nightwatch.JS, Cucumber, and Protractor, libraries like Capybara and Watir, and Continuous Integration tools like Jenkins CI and TeamCity to get the most out of automated testing.
 On top of that, paid tools like CrossBrowserTesting will make your life a lot easier when it comes to run test across different browsers.
+Alternatively, you have the option of using tools like Record & Replay if you haven’t learned to write scripts in order to do some lightweight, codeless automated testing.

 - Start small – The smaller your test cases are, the easier they will be to debug, maintain, and reuse.
 You don’t want to go crazy with automation and write heavy test cases, or you’ll just make your life harder in the end.
 Keep them separate and labeled so they’re easy to identify and share in reporting.
 On that note, you’ll also have to prioritize which tests you want to automate in general.
 Just because you have this newfound knowledge of automated testing doesn’t mean you should apply it to everything — in fact, it’s virtually impossible to automate everything, and many things are better off being done manually.
 Polish off those exploratory testing skills when a new feature is released and run risk analysis for which parts of your application should be automated.
 In addition, you’ll want to create a list of the browsers and devices that are going to be essential to your particular test automation plan.